How much does it cost to put a dog or cat to sleep in the UK?

 Median £60 across 25 real prices

-The friendly local surgery you have used for years may now belong to a company running hundreds of branches.
+The friendly local surgery you've used for years may now belong to a company running hundreds of branches under different trading names across the country.

 Median £60 across 25 real prices